 a crater-like sore in the lining of the stomach or in

-a raw area or open sore in the lining of the stomach
+a break in the tissue lining the stomach